 Nurses deserve as much credit and respect as doctors do.
 They deserve more recognition for not only assisting patients with medical etiquettes and services, but also for offering emotional support.
-It is basic decency to recognize nurses for carrying out their responsibilities to ensure public health.
+It is basic decency to recognise nurses for carrying out their responsibilities to ensure public health.
 Unfortunately, a specific subset of unethical persons has a history of distorting everything about nurses to be something other than their hard work and dedication.

 Nurses play a vital role in the medical profession and are frequently stereotyped as overly sympathetic ladies.
 Every day, nurses prioritize their patients beyond all else, but they are unfairly rewarded with bad stereotypes that are frequently perceived in any medium or in real life.
 The blood, sweat, and tears they have poured into their job appear to be rendered meaningless and they are invalidated as these public perceptions are put upon them.